VIDEO CONTEST

 Self-introduction and location (where you are, where you work/study/volunteer, what you do).

-2. Your project/idea explained
+2. Your project/idea may highlight:

 Each submission is evaluated by a team of 4 experts in the sector of handicrafts from the following organisations: